Last Updated on Samuel Franklinby

 Killing Floor 2 Field Medic Guide – Best Build, Perks & Weapons Loadout

-In addition unlike other classes the Field Medic lacks a specialised weapon type and instead has a diverse roster of options that each have a healing dart or similar mechanic to heal your allies in the chaos of Killing Floor 2 levels.
+In addition unlike other classes the Field Medic lacks a specialised weapon archetype and instead has a diverse roster of options that each have a healing dart or similar mechanic to heal your allies in the chaos of Killing Floor 2 levels.
 These weapons are still used against ZEDs though and range from pistols, submachine guns, assault rifles, shotguns and grenade launchers that allow you to tweak your playstyle for the map, party and personal preference.
 While you won’t be dispatching large ZEDs efficiently you’ll often be the difference between your allies surviving these encounters through heals and buffs.

 Killing Floor 2 Field Medic Strategy and Tips

 Playing the Field Medic relies on considerations of your party and Killing Floor 2 game lobby given your role is fundamentally about supporting other classes.
 The following tips for this class will help you perform at your highest potential: